Asquera/elasticsearch-workshop-book/src/queries/aggregations/filter_aggs.md

 ## Add Documents

-We add a number of few documents that define suitable `genre` and `tags` entries.
+We add a number of documents that define suitable `genre` and `tags` entries.

 ✅ Bulk upload documents to index `test_filter_aggs`